una/una.github.io/_posts/blog/2016-04-12-joining-do.md

 ### IBM Radio

-FED Date was not the only grassroots initiative started within the studio.
+FED Date was far from the only grassroots initiative started within the studio.
 Among others (like a side projects community and a really beautiful magazine) the IBM Radio was dreamed up by [Mirko Azis](https://twitter.com/miroslavazis) and [Edouard Urcades](https://twitter.com/edouerd).
-I ended up building the IBM radio web app for a hackathon project, which got me involved with its community.
+I was lucky enough to (almost randomly) end up getting involved in its community via a hackathon project.

 <figure class="left">
   <img src="../../images/posts/byeibm/teamradioventure-test1.jpg" alt="">
   <figcaption>The IBM Radio hack team! <a href="https://twitter.com/jeffersonwlam">Jefferson Lam</a>, <a href="https://twitter.com/ATLankford">Adam Lankford</a>, <a href="https://twitter.com/Tay1orJones">Taylor Jones</a>, <a href="https://twitter.com/Dave_Conner">David Conner</a>, and me.</figcaption>
 </figure>

-This led to me starting a podcast called [Toolsday](http://toolsday.io) (20ish minutes of tech tools, tips, and tricks on Tuesdays st 2!) with my really awesome coworker, [Chris Dhanaraj](https://twitter.com/chrisdhanaraj).
-We were (are?) both just the right amount of nerdy about various topics on the front end development scale to make it work.
-I ended up singing every intro song because our friend who was going to make us an audio track fell through.
-But **you just have to make things work sometimes.**
+This led to me starting a podcast called [Toolsday](http://toolsday.io) (20ish minutes of tech tools, tips, and tricks on Tuesdays st 2!) with my really awesome coworker, [Chris Dhanaraj](https://twitter.com/chrisdhanaraj) to record our nerdy lunchtime talks about technology.
+I learned a ton from him we knew that recording those conversations would be useful to more people than just ourselves.
+We didn't have audio, or a plan each week, but we made it work.
+The people in this studio are really goos at **making things good** around them.

 <figure class="half--left">
   <img src="../../images/posts/byeibm/mirko-cake.png" alt="">